Snapodcast/architecture/README.md

 <br/>

 ## Front-end
-> Undergoing a major refactor
+> Undergoing a major refactoring

 Snapod App client is written in TypeScript using Electron framework.
 Currently, it produces app packages for Windows and macOS.
 A Linux version can also be produced when needed.
 During Beta phase, all packages are not signed.

 + App interface is developed using React.js;